 Things have changed!
 My 17 year old mystery shopping business has been in the line of fire all week with my retail and food customers.
 As several closed their doors temporarily, our work for them was also cancelled for April.
 But, even while cancelling projects temporarily, I literally felt part of my client’s team.
 Their words were selected carefully and I had a true sense that we are all in this together.
 How these leaders considered us on their team is commendable.
 It matters!
 Evolution is good!

 A clear commitment to a higher moral code

 Just as Shahan looked for those jumping spiders, look around.
 Slow down.
 You can find it everywhere.
 Better thinking about what’s the right thing to do.
 Notice our evolution.
 Businesses are voluntarily finding ways to help and protect all team members even without being forced to do so by any regional or nation-wide mandate.
 As we ramp back up again, that commitment to all teams and customers will linger and change us for the good.
 It matters.
 Evolution is good!

 Being in this business makes me an observer of everything!
 As we face this horrible issue together, I’m glad to be working with the leaders in the retail and food industries I do today!
 My hats are off to them and all the hard decisions they have had to make and continue to make.
 We’re not perfect but this evolution is a good one!
 Can’t wait to ramp back up with them again!
-Mary Furrie, Quality Assessments Mystery Shoppers, helping corporations create great service.
+Mary Furrie, Furrie Consulting, helping corporations create great service.